Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

 As a project becomes more complex, the number of configurable options becomes very large, making it inconvenient to control through individual command line arguments.
-To address this, CLIs implemented using :class:`~lightning.pytorch.cli.LightningCLI` always support receiving input from configuration files.
+To address this, CLIs implemented using :class:`~lightning_pytorch.cli.LightningCLI` always support receiving input from configuration files.
 The default format used for config files is YAML.

 .. tip::